|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 How the Kung & Soong Families Make the Money? - part II - Kong had accumulated over 1 billion U.S. dollars for Chiang Kai-shek's National Government after eight years of resistance war

 After the Pacific War, the Japanese intruded into Shanghai's settlements, opened a new reserve bank, printed the "puppet money", exchanged into the "legalized currency" with the "puppet money", and then exchanged into the international currency with the "legalized currency".
 The Japanese then reversed the prior policy of maintaining the "legalized currency" to deliberately devalue the ROC "legalized currency" for sake of grabbing more purchasing power of the Chinese commodities with the Japanese "military currency" [i.e., "jun piao"].
-In March 1941, the Japanese and Chinese collaborators launched counter-assassinations against the Chinese bank employees in the French Concession and International Settlement of Shanghai.
-After one month bloody killings, a truce was brokered by Du Yusheng, yielding to circulation of the Japanese puppet money together with the Chinese "legalized currency".
+In March 1941, the Japanese and their Chinese collaborators launched counter-assassination against the Chinese bank employees in the French Concession and International Settlement of Shanghai.
+After one month bloody killings, a truce was brokered by Du Yuesheng, yielding to circulation of the Japanese puppet money together with the Chinese "legalized currency".

-According to communist records, in Oct 1943, Kong Xiangxi and his crony were personally involved in controlling the remnants of one batch of the 0.1 billion US$ denominated Chinese bonds.
-When China's "legalized currency" devalued against the US$, Kong Xiangxi secretly stopped the issuance of about 50 million US$ equivalent of the original 0.1 billion US$-denominated debts.
+According to the communist records, in Oct 1943, Kong Xiangxi (HH Kung) and his crony were personally involved in controlling the remnants of one batch of the 0.1 billion US$ denominated Chinese bonds.
+When China's "legalized currency" devalued against the US$, Kong Xiangxi (HH Kung) secretly stopped the issuance of about 50 million US$ equivalent of the original 0.1 billion US$-denominated debts.
 Kong Xiangxi's crony Luu Xian took charge of swallowing the debts on behalf of Kong Xiangxi and the staff of the state vault bureau of the Central Bank.
 Total profit could reach 2.647 billion "legalized currency". - The black market exchange rate was like US$1 = Chinese "legalized currency" 250 yuan, but the official exchange rate was pegged at 1 against 20.

 The Communist-China-published books repeatedly claimed that "in Nov 1943, with possibly Stilwell acquiesce and encouragement, 600 Chinese officers plotted to assassinate Chiang Kai-shek on Dec 12th, prior to the Cairo Conference.
-Kong Xiangxi could be implicated in the plot.
+Kong Xiangxi (HH Kung) could be implicated in the plot.
 Long Yun as well.
 16 generals [????? whom??? ] were executed upon Chiang's return from Egypt."
 The Communist records claimed that the assassination was under Stilwell's order, code-named the "Blue Whale", for the time period of March 1944 when Chiang Kai-shek was expected to inspect on the Chinese army in India.
 The truth was that Roosevelt dispatched a WWI-era ace with the assassination order to Stilwell who passed it on to Frank Dorn.
 Though Roosevelt did not give the go-ahead order, Stilwell and his cronies apparently took advantage of every possibility to sabotage the cause of Chiang Kai-shek.
 James Liley, in memoirs about his brother, hinted a continuous American plot against Chiang Kai-shek through 1946 in collusion with the local Chinese military leaders.

 At the Cairo Conference, Roosevelt promised to loan China 1 billion U.S. dollars, but changed mind afterwards - after the instigation of Stilwell and Davies, as well as Frank Dorn.
 [Zheng Langping, on page 33 of "The Everlasting Glory", also mentioned this.]
-Chiang Kai-shek then sought for reimbursement of costs in building roads and airfields for the Americans.
+Chiang Kai-shek then sought for reimbursement of the costs in building roads and airfields for the Americans.

 The "Political studies faction" [Da Gong Bao] and the CC Clique [Zhong Yang Ri Bao] attacked Kong Xiangxi.
-According to the communist records, with Chiang Kai-shek authorization, the Chongqing city raided Kong family's warehouse where they hoarded flour, medicine, cloth valued at 40 million Chinese yuan.
-The Central Statistics & Investigation concocted accusations to have Kong Xiangxi's crony, Gao Bingfang, arrested.
+According to the communist records, with Chiang Kai-shek authorization, the Chongqing city raided the Kong family's warehouse where they hoarded flour, medicine, cloth valued at 40 million Chinese yuan.
+The Central Statistics & Investigation concocted accusation to have Kong Xiangxi's crony, Gao Bingfang, arrested.
 To save Gao from a death sentence, Kong gave away control of some posts at the finance ministry and the legislative house

 In June of 1944, Soong Mei-ling and Soong Ai-ling left for Brazil where the Soong family had purchased properties, and other assets.
 The Communist-China-published books rumored that "Kong Xiangxi, for his implication in plot against Chiang Kai-shek, was sent away to the U.S.A. as well."
 Kong, though spending next 12 months overseas, was acting as a special emissary of the Republic of China, with full trust and authority from Chiang Kai-shek, which certainly contradicted the communists' rumor.
 In Nov 1944, Kong Xiangxi, at Chiang Kai-shek's order, demanded with Morgenthau that the U.S. pay back the 0.6 billion U.S. dollar cost that China incurred in building the airfields for the American bombers.
 Morgenthau, knowing the black market rate of 120 against 1 U.S. dollar, refused to pay China.
-Roosevelt agreed to pay 0.1 billion U.S. dollars in cash, but complained to Chiang Kai-shek for firing the "corrupt" Kong Xiangxi from the finance minister post.
+Roosevelt agreed to pay 0.1 billion U.S. dollars in cash, but complained to Chiang Kai-shek for firing the "corrupt" Kong Xiangxi (HH Kung) from the finance minister post.
 The puppet government in Nanking was surprised that Chiang fired Kong under the pressure of the Americans and the Chinese communists

 Kong's daughter claimed that Kong had accumulated over 1 billion U.S. dollars [including the value of gold and silver] for Chiang after eight years of resistance war.
 Seagrave claimed a total of 0.9B USD equivalent and 6M ounces of gold which were all "from the American taxpayers" [?????
 The Chinese coolie work for free, and the Chinese war deaths in vain???].
 The 1 billion certainly included the 0.1 billion that Roosevelt paid to China for the coolie labor in building the airfields.
 (Note the Americans were stunned by the scene of millions of peasants peeling off the hilltops with hoes, dustpans and shoulder-poles.
 They don't fear the sheer number of Chinese, but the tenacity of the Chinese coolie.)